 The Puppet Co. will present The Nutcracker" at Glen Echo Park, November 24-December 31.It’s the classic story of Clara-Marie’s favorite toy, and their adventures together in the Land of the Sugerplum Fairy.
 The show is set to music from Tchaikovsky’s ballet, and the production blends the music with marionettes and costumed characters to create a unique production.

-Adventure Theatre MTC will present Frosty the Snow Man, directed by Jason Schlafstein, at Glen Echo Park, November 17-December 31.
+Adventure Theatre MTC at Glen Echo Park is presenting Frosty the Snow Man, directed by Jason Schlafstein, at Glen Echo Park, thru December 31.
 It’s the beloved “merry wintertime romp, chock-full of chuckles and comic antics, as Frosty dances into the hearts of kids and adults alike- even the heart of one near-sighted cop - through his uproarious antics.”
 The show is recommended for all ages.

 Image below: The logo for Frosty the Snow Man